Virtual TED

 Product design + direction

-In the first week of March 2020, TED decided to postpone its annual conference originally scheduled for April in Vancouver.
+As the COVID pandemic gained momentum, TED decided to postpone its annual conference originally scheduled for April in Vancouver.
 But it soon became clear that any in-person event was unsafe for the foreseeable future, so TED decided to go digital.

 On April 22 TED produced a one day livestream event, promising a more compelling virtual experience for the real conference – just 4 weeks later.
 Our small product and technology team was responsible for fulfilling that promise.